gabeklein/expressive-mvc/README.md

 <h2 id="concept-passing-props">Passing props to your controller instead</h2>

-Besides `use` there are similar methods, able to assign values just after a controller is created.
-This is a great alternative to manually setting values, as we did in the example above.
+Besides `use`, similar methods can assign values after a controller is created.
+This is a great alternative to a manual setup, as we did previously.

 <h3 id="method-uses"><code>Model.uses(source, keys?)</code></h3>